Youth + Social Change through Youth Trainers

 Empowerment — Being able to train, teach, educate and facilitate others isn’t necessarily empowering.
 Instead, empowerment only becomes obvious when its made explicit in the eyes of the learner and the trainer.
 Empowerment through training others can happen by moving beyond rote memorization and toward group learning and interaction.

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in training others in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth training in your community or organization, contact us.